 Assemblies, holidays, snow days, and a plethora of other events can disrupt our carefully-planned schedules and throw off our class sequences.
 A simple chart embedded into the corner of each slide tracks exactly where each class is with each particular activity.

 I include a small editable chart as indicated below.

 The top row indicates each third-grade class.
 The bottom row shows how many times each class has practiced this activity.
-Students enjoy seeing their progress and get a sense of satisfaction and accomplishment from seeing these tiny charts.
+Students enjoy seeing their progress and get a sense of satisfaction and accomplishment from seeing these tiny charts included in each activity.

 Add a new element each time you practice an activity to keep your lessons fresh.
-These add-on activities should reinforce the lesson learning targets.
+These add-on activities should reinforce the specific learning targets of each lesson.